On average, three New Yorkers die each day as a result of a traffic accident, according to the New York State Department of Health.

 If you or a loved one suffered injuries in a Long Island truck accident, our lawyers at the Law Offices of Theodore A. Naima are here to help.

-A New York truck accident attorney can analyze the complexities of your case and give you clear expectations on the value of your lawsuit.
+A Long Island truck accident attorney can analyze the complexities of your case and give you clear expectations on the value of your lawsuit.

 The period after a truck accident can bring mounting medical expenses and a significant amount of stress.